School Policies

 Tuition:

-• Tuition can be paid during your child’s class session on the first week of each month.
-Marigold accepts checks or cash only at this time.
+Tuition can be paid during your child’s class session on the first week of each month.
+Marigold accepts checks or cash only.
 Please mail the tuition check if you are unable to drop it off during your child’s class session.
 Please do not stop by the school to pay for tuition during off-hours.

 Communication:

-• School hours are from 8:30 a.m. – 12:30 p.m.
-Monday – Friday, and I will not be discussing business-related topics at that time due to being solely focused on teaching for that time frame.
+School hours are from 8:30 a.m. – 12:30 p.m.
+Monday – Wednesday, and I will not be discussing business-related topics at that time because I am solely focused on teaching for that time frame.
 Feel free to contact me either by email primarily, followed by phone, or text.
 During class hours it is best to text because I am busy with the children and will not be stopping to check email or answer the phone.
-My attention is on your child and I do not want to be distracted from my responsibilities.
+My attention is on your child, and I do not want to be distracted from my responsibilities.

-• Help keep the lines of communication open by always responding to communications within the week they were made.
-There are due dates for certain things throughout the school year and if you are not responding to my communications you may miss out on vital information that directly affects your child.
+Help keep the lines of communication open by always responding to communications within the week they were made.
+There are due dates for certain things throughout the school year and if you are not responding to my communications, you may miss out on vital information that directly affects your child.
+Come to the teacher first if you have any questions, concerns, or problems you need help with.

-• Please stay off your cell phone during arrival and leaving times.
+Please stay off your cell phone during arrival and leaving times.
 Your child wants and needs to connect with you during those large transitions.
-Only emergency calls should be made if need be at those two times.
-This has always been a policy at The Marigold School of Early Learning and the majority of families have been wonderful about this policy.
+Only emergency calls should be made if need be, at those two times.
+This has always been a policy at The Marigold School of Early Learning and many families have been wonderful about this policy.

 Teacher out ill:

-• If the teacher is out ill class will be canceled.
+If the teacher is ill, the class will be canceled.
 Keep in mind that the teacher is exposed to many germs and viruses due to the nature of the business.
-It is irresponsible for any teacher to attend class ill, spreading it to the children.
+It is irresponsible for any teacher to attend class ill, spreading it to the children and parents.
 The same for children coming to school ill.
 There is no need to get other people sick.
+When your child is absent due to illness that affects our classroom dynamics, and the rest of the children miss that child.
+The class schedule is modified if children are out ill, so it goes both ways;,are we are all affected when the teacher is out ill, or the children are out ill.
+Please be mindful that we are all human.

 Tours:

-Tours can be scheduled for Friday afternoon at 2:30 p.m., or Saturday morning at 9:00 a.m., 10:00 a.m., or 1:00 p.m.
+Tours can be scheduled for Thursday and Friday afternoons at 2:30 p.m., or Saturday at 2:00 p.m.
 There is some flexibility with these times, just let me know what works best for you.